iftah-og/DripRog/README.md

 Accessibility is core to the design, not an afterthought.
 See [Accessibility](#accessibility) below.

+DripRog is the hardware counterpart to **Field Spectrum**, an accessible spectral viewer and timeline for Ableton Live, also built for field recordists.
+DripRog captures the audio in the field; Field Spectrum analyses and navigates it back at the desk, with full screen reader and keyboard support.
+More at [Field Spectrum link here].

 There are two ways to use it:

 - **Flash the ready-made image**: easiest, no setup.
 [Download link here].